gm0t/react-sticky-el/README.md

 It should be one of the parents of the current element.
 Possible selectors: 'body', 'window', '#{id}', anything suitable for [Element.matches](https://developer.mozilla.org/ru/docs/Web/API/Element/matches).

-Look at the [Basic Demo](http://rawgit.com/gm0t/react-sticky-el/master/dist/examples/index.html) for an example
+Look at the [Demos](https://rawgit.com/gm0t/react-sticky-el/master/storybook-static/index.html) for an example

 app.jsx
 ```js